Facebook Data Leak Shows That Users Are Ignorant Of The Value Of Their Data

 — CNET (@CNET) March 20, 2018

 Facebook gives users the option to prevent other platforms from having access to their information by making changes to their preferences through the settings page.
-Users can also edit the user information other apps can access, according to Eff.
+Users can also edit the user information other apps can access, according to EFF.
 The report about the data collection of Cambridge Analytica should make users realize the value of their data and be careful with what they share or make public.